Key Person Insurance Taxation and How to Avoid It

 Owner & Licensed Agent

-On August 17, 2006, President George Bush signed tax legislation containing provisions that have widespread implications for key man insurance taxation and other employer-owned life insurance purchased after August 17, 2006.
+On August 17, 2006, then-President George Bush signed tax legislation containing provisions that have widespread implications for key man insurance taxation and other employer-owned life insurance purchased after August 17, 2006.

-The COLI Best Practices Act (which is part of the Pension Protection Act of 2006), includes the proposed IRC Section 101(j).
-Under this proposed law, life insurance death benefits of employer-owned life insurance policies issued after the effective date of August 17, 2006, are income taxable (to the extent the death benefit exceeds the employer’s premiums) unless certain requirements for an exception to taxation are met.
+The COLI Best Practices Act (which is part of the Pension Protection Act of 2006) includes the proposed IRC Section 101(j).
+Under this proposed law, life insurance death benefits of employer-owned life insurance policies issued after the effective date of August 17, 2006, are income taxable (to the extent the death benefit exceeds the employer’s premiums paid) unless certain requirements for an exception to taxation are met.

 This tax law change applies to all employer-owned policies issued after August 17, 2006, and includes policies used for key person insurance, stock redemption, endorsement split dollar, Corporate Owned Life Insurance, and SERPs.
-It may also extend to collateral assignment (economic benefit) regime split-dollar and split-dollar loans.
+It may also extend to the collateral assignment (economic benefit) regime, split-dollar, and split-dollar loans.

-Based on this law, all situations where an employer will have full or partial ownership of a life insurance policy issued after August 17, 2006, regardless of the purpose of the policy, will need to meet certain requirements and follow specific guidelines to avoid potential taxation.
+Under this law, all situations where an employer will have full or partial ownership of a life insurance policy issued after August 17, 2006, regardless of the purpose of the policy, must meet certain requirements and follow specific guidelines to avoid potential taxation.
+We’ll cover those in the next section.

 How to Properly Avoid Key Man Insurance Taxation